 Scientific name: Ampelopsis brevipedunculata, syn.
 Ampelopsis gladulosa var. brevipedunculata

 Identification: Porcelain berry is a woody, deciduous climbing vine that can grow up to 25’ long.
 As it climbs, it grows tendrils that cling to supporting surfaces such as trellises, fences, or other plants.
 The stems commonly twine around each other and around supporting surfaces.
-Young stems are hairy.
+Young non-woody stems (e.g., leaf stems, tendrils) are hairy.
+Immature bark is brown with white pores called lenticels.
+Mature bark is medium brown with deep fisures and is non-peeling.
 Leaves are alternate, toothed along the edges, deep green during the growing season, and up to 5” long.
 The leaves are variable in shape with three to five lobes which can be deep or shallow.
 Certain horticultural varieties are known for deeply lobed leaves and variegated green and white coloring.
 Porcelain berry produced green, inconspicuous flowers over the summer.
 This species is best known for its fruits, which grow in clusters, ripen in the fall and are variably deep purple, violet and bright turquoise in color.
 Fruit of all three colors may be present on the same plant at the same time.
 Fruits are ¼ – ⅓” in diameter.
 (Dirr 2008)

 Look-alikes: Porcelain berry looks like a closely related species, raccoon grape (Ampelopsis cordata), which is native to the Southern Midwest, but not to the Great Lakes basin.
 Raccoon grape is aggressive in its native range and may be undesirable in Great Lakes ecosystems (Missouri Department of Conservation).
 The leaves of raccoon grape are either unlobed or shallowly lobed.
-Its stems are hairless, while porcelain vine has course hairs on the young stems.
+Its young stems are hairless while porcelain berry has hairy new growth.

 Porcelain berry is reported infrequently in the Great Lakes Basin.
 It is most frequently reported in the greater New York City area and in coastal counties of New England.
 It also occurs in the Southeastern U.S. This species may be under-reported due to its similarity to common native grapes.
 It is described as being hardy to Zone 4.
 Wild growing porcelain berry is most likely to be found in areas where the species has been planted as an ornamental.